ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 Trust Anchor may be a certificate, a raw public key, or other structure, as appropriate.

+Trusted Platform Module (TPM):
+A tamper-resistance processor generally located on a computer's motherboard used to enhance attestation functions for the hosting platform.
+TPMs are very specialized Hardware Security Modules and generally use other protocols (than the one presented in this specification) to transmit evidence.

 User Key:
 : A user key consists of a key hosted by an HSM (the platform) and intended to be used by a client of the HSM.
 Other terms used for a user key are "application key", "client key" or "operational key".